What is 220.127.116.11?

 Is it going to improve the speed?

 Off course you might be having this question in mind from a long time.
 Let’s get through this.
 Medium.com did a performance test over Cloudflare’s 126.96.36.199 from eighteen different locations across the world.
 After running 70 DNS lookups nearly for an hour over different popular domains, the result is under 15ms response time across United States, Canada, and Europe.
 For Asia and South America, there is quite a significant difference in performance.
 So I must say that the performance depends on where you live.
-You may experience different speeds in different locations.
+You should check the speed of the internet with a trusted Internet Speed Test.

 As I conclude, I must say that it is an excellent initiative by Cloudflare.
 It is quite exciting to have an independent DNS over HTTPS ISPs.
 It may open gateways for various new browsers, operating systems, routers and applications to create something new over experimenting over unknown.
 Overall it would be fascinating to see how it reacts to new protocols that can be a better and secure platform over the internet.
 If you are thinking about switching, I hope this information can help you to judge whether you should contact old ISP or switch over DNS 188.8.131.52.